Mammogram guidelines: What are they?

-Mayo Clinic supports screening beginning at age 40 because screening mammograms can detect breast abnormalities early in women in their 40s.
-Findings from randomized trials of women in their 40s and 50s have demonstrated that screening mammograms decrease breast cancer deaths by 15 to 29 percent.
+Mayo Clinic supports screening beginning at age 40 because screening mammograms can detect breast cancer early.
+Findings from randomized trials of women in their 40s and 50s have demonstrated that screening mammograms reduce the risk of dying of breast cancer.

 But mammogram screening isn't perfect.
-Another study concluded that despite more women being diagnosed with early breast cancer due to mammogram screening, the number of women diagnosed with advanced breast cancer hasn't decreased.
-The study suggested that some women with early breast cancer were diagnosed with cancer that may never have affected their health.
+Another study concluded that despite more early breast cancers being diagnosed due to mammogram screening, the number of advanced breast cancers hasn't decreased.
+The study suggested that some participants may have been diagnosed with early breast cancers that would never have affected their health.

-Unfortunately doctors can't distinguish between breast cancers that may spread beyond the breast and those that will remain confined to the breast, so annual mammograms remain the best option for detecting cancer early, providing a greater chance for a cure and reducing the risk of death from breast cancer.
+Doctors can't tell which breast cancers will spread beyond the breast and which cancers will remain confined to the breast.
+So annual mammograms remain the best option for detecting cancer early, providing a greater chance for a cure and reducing the risk of death from breast cancer.

-The main concern about mammograms for breast cancer screening is the chance of a false positive result.
-This means that an abnormality is detected but, after additional testing, it turns out to not be cancer.
-This is especially a concern in younger women in their 40s and 50s, who may be more likely to have a false positive result.
+The main concern about mammograms for breast cancer screening is the chance of a false-positive result.
+This means that something unusual is detected but, after additional testing, it turns out to not be cancer.
+False-positives are more likely to occur in your 40s and 50s.

-If an abnormality is detected on a mammogram, a woman may be asked to have additional mammogram images taken and, possibly, additional imaging tests, such as ultrasound.
-These tests may determine the abnormality shown on the original mammogram isn't worrisome for cancer.
+If an area of concern is detected on a mammogram, you'll be asked to undergo additional mammogram imaging and, possibly, ultrasound imaging.
+These tests may determine that the area of concern that was detected isn't likely to be cancer.

-In some cases, it may be necessary for a woman to undergo a biopsy procedure to remove a sample of breast tissue for testing.
-For many women, having a biopsy that confirms there isn't any cancer present is reassuring and doesn't increase anxiety.
+In certain situations, you may need to undergo a biopsy procedure to remove a sample of breast tissue for testing.
+Often, having a biopsy that confirms there isn't any cancer present is reassuring and doesn't increase anxiety.

 Working with your doctor

-If you're concerned about when to start breast cancer screening and how often to repeat it, work with your doctor to make an informed decision.
-Together you can decide what's best for you based on your personal preferences, your medical history and your individual breast cancer risk.
+If you're concerned about when to start mammograms and how often to repeat them, work with your doctor to make an informed decision.
+Together you can decide what's best for you based on your personal preferences, your medical history, your family history and your individual breast cancer risk.